System67/Domoticz-Gatekeeper-Plugin/README.md

 -	Let the plugin set the state of the Gate

-Please note that the plugin is absolute without ANY warranty, and that this plugin is my first programming in Python.
+Please note that the plugin is absolute without ANY warranty, and that this plugin is my first code written in Python.